fusionbox/django-authtools/docs/index.rst

 A custom user model app for Django 1.5+.
 It tries to stay true to the built-in User model for the most part.
-The main differences between authtools and django.contrib.auth are a User model with email as username and classed-based auth views.
+The main differences between authtools and django.contrib.auth are a User model with email as username.

-It provides its own custom User model, views, urls, ModelAdmin, and Forms.
-The Admin classes, views, and forms, however, are all User model agnostic, so they will work with any User model.  django-authtools also provides base classes that make creating your own custom User model easier.
+It provides its own custom User model, ModelAdmin, and Forms.
+The Admin classes and forms, however, are all User model agnostic, so they will work with any User model.  django-authtools also provides base classes that make creating your own custom User model easier.

 Contents: